-We recommend a 4 ft x 18ins x 18ins hutch for Dutch rabbits.
+We recommend a 4ft x 2ft x 2ft (120cm x 60cm x 60cm) hutch for Dutch rabbits.
+The depth of the hutch is important so that a rabbit can sit away from the weather.
 This should also contain a sleeping section.
 The hutch should also be off the ground and placed in a sheltered position not facing the mid-day sun or direct wind.
 Most rabbits will be quite happy outside for all of the year providing that they are given adequate bedding in the winter.

 As well as a proper sized hutch we think that it is important that the rabbit is given the opportunity to exercise on the grass in a secure run on a regular basis.
 It is also good for a rabbit to graze on the lawn providing the grass is free from dogs/cats faeces and lawn treatments.